 Consider Partnering with Our NY Law Firm

-No matter how minor your injuries may seem at first, we advise that you seek legal advice from the lawyers at Dansker & Aspromonte Associates immediately.
-We can guide you through the process of seeking compensation for your injuries, advise you on how to protect your case’s value, and more.
+No matter how minor your injuries may seem at first, we advise that you seek legal advice from the lawyers at Dansker & Aspromonte immediately.
+We can guide you through the process of seeking compensation for your injuries, advise you on how to protect your case’s value and more.

-Hazards in Staten Island Construction Sites that Lead to Injury Accidents
+Hazards in Construction Sites that Lead to Injury Accidents

-To keep construction zones safe throughout Staten Island, site managers and property owners must exhibit reasonable care.
-Failing to install safe and secure scaffolding, fall protection, construction fencing, sidewalk sheds, and signage create unsafe construction sites.
+To keep construction zones safe throughout Staten Island, site managers, and property owners must exhibit reasonable care.
+Failing to install safe and secure scaffolding, fall protection, construction fencing, sidewalk sheds, and signage creates unsafe construction sites.

 Some hazards in Staten Island construction sites include:

-Construction scaffolding, fall protection devices and fencing saves lives.
+Construction scaffolding, fall protection devices, and fencing save lives.
 These safety measures create temporary barriers to section off dangerous areas and prevent electrocutions, falls, crashes, or other contact with hazards.

-Proper scaffolding, fall protection and fencing keeps both construction workers and the general public out of harm’s way.
+Proper scaffolding, fall protection, and fencing keep both construction workers and the general public out of harm’s way.
 When a site does not have fencing in place, disasters can occur.